Thanos: Fictional character biography

 Thanos was born on Saturn's moon Titan as the son of Eternals A'lars and Sui-San, the grandson of Kronos, the nephew of Zuras, and the grandnephew of Oceanus and Uranos.
 His brother is Eros of Titan.
-Thanos carries the Deviants gene, and as such, shares the physical appearance of the Eternals' cousin race.
+Thanos carries the Deviant gene, and as such, shares the physical appearance of the Eternals' cousin race.
 Shocked by his appearance and the belief that he would destroy all life in the universe, Sui-San went insane and attempted to kill him, but she was stopped by A'lars.
 During his school years, Thanos was a pacifist and would only play with his brother Eros and pets.
 By adolescence, Thanos had become fascinated with nihilism and entropy, worshipping and eventually falling in love with the physical embodiment of Mistress Death.

-At some point in his youth, a younger Thanos was sent to Earth by Mephisto where he fought the prehistoric Avengers where he was repelled.

 As an adult, Thanos augmented his physical strength and powers through his superior scientific knowledge using a combination of mysticism and cybernetic enhancements.
 He also attempted to create a new life for himself by siring many children as well as becoming a pirate.
-He finds no fulfillment in either until he is visited again by Mistress Death, for whom he murders his offspring and his pirate captain.
+He finds no fulfillment in either until he is visited again by Death, for whom he murders his offspring and his pirate captain.

-Wishing to impress Mistress Death, Thanos gathers an army of villainous aliens and begins a nuclear bombardment of Titan that kills millions of his race.
+Wishing to impress Death, Thanos gathers an army of villainous aliens and begins a nuclear bombardment of Titan that kills millions of his race.
 Seeking universal power in the form of the Cosmic Cube, Thanos travels to Earth.
 Prior to landing, his vessel destroys a nearby car as a family witnesses his arrival.
 Unbeknownst to Thanos, two of the family members in the vehicle survive: the spirit of the father, Arthur, is preserved by the Titanian cosmic entity Kronos and is given a new form as Drax the Destroyer while the daughter, Heather, is found by Thanos's father, Mentor, and is raised to become the heroine Moondragon.
-Thanos eventually locates the Cube, and also attracts the attention of Mistress Death.
+Thanos eventually locates the Cube, and also attracts the attention of Death.
 Willing the Cube to make him omnipotent, Thanos then discards the Cube.
-He imprisons Kronos and taunts Kree hero Captain Marvel (Mar-Vell), who, with the aid of superhero team the Avengers and ISAAC (a super-computer based on Titan), is eventually able to defeat Thanos by destroying the Cube.
+He imprisons Kronos and taunts Kree hero Captain Marvel (Mar-Vell), who is eventually able to defeat Thanos by destroying the Cube.